angel-ibm/stro/README.md

 ![mym31](./images/mym31.png "mym31")

-To get the pictures, we attach a **deep space camera** to the telescope and connect the camera to small computer that acts as an **event generator**.
+To get pictures, we attach a **deep space camera** to the telescope and connect the camera to small computer that acts as an **event generator**.
 Every time a picture is captured, the event lands onto our demo system bringing the graphic and metadata content.
 This looks like something like this:

 ![Conn](./images/connections.png "Conn")

 Obviuosly, there are many cables that I am not showing in the picture and a few more components necessary to get a decent picture.
 Anyway, if you are curious take a look at some of them:

 ![Gear](./images/gear.png "Gear")

+### 2. Content transport and storage

+We need to store for some time the events until we are sure that can be disposed.

+### 3. Similarity search and alert generation

+Metadata help us to perform sensible searchs

 By the way: this schema can be generalized immediately to another use cases: think of **a drone looking for structural defects** in the surface of a bridge, or a **camera detecting imperfections** in  textile fabrics...